0x7c13/Notepads/README.md

 The beta is intended to collect feedback, report bugs and glitches.
 For issue reporting and feature requests, please use [Github Issues](https://github.com/JasonStein/Notepads/issues).
 You can also join Notepads Discord server and chat with me directly: [Notepads Discord Server](https://discord.gg/VqetCub)

-## Platform limitation (UWP):
+## Platform limitations (UWP):

 * If you drag a file into Notepads, file save picker will ask you to save it before closing due to UWP restriction.
-* Editor view resizing glitch is caused by system control and won't fix for now.
 * You won't be able to save files to system folders due to UWP restriction (windows, system32 etc.).
 * Notepads does not work well with large file, so I am setting the file size limit to 1MB for now.
+I will add large file support later.
 * You can not associate potentially harmful file types (.ps1, .bat, .xaml etc) with Notepads.

 ## Downloads: